 The Grid Code SME confirmed this topic had been discussed as part of the urgent critera at the Special Grid Code Review Panel on 17 July 2025.
 It was concluded GC0183 is about reporting, which contributed to the decision to support urgency.

-Another member agreed with the oberver’s view that there are many things affected by space weather but the context here is about known impacts on the electricity system as opposed to communications, which may or may not be used by parties.
-It is not for BMRS to be broadcasting threats or impacts or space weather.
-The Met Office is focused on advising NESO on G4/G5 events and then through BMRS industry parties will be infomed.
+Another member agreed with the oberver’s view that there are many things affected by space weather but the context here is about known impacts on the electricity system as opposed to impacts on communication systems, which may or may not be used by parties.
+It is not for BMRS to be broadcasting threats or impacts of space weather.
+The Met Office is focused on advising NESO on G4/G5 events and these events will be notified to industry parties through the BMRS system or other communication routes as appropriate.
 There are also a number of space weather situations which happen so quickly that there is not enough time to put information out via BMRS.
-The approach of GC0183 is not to cover every single space weather phenomena that could happen but focussing on those that could impact on electrical assets as oppose to potentially wider impacts on communications.
+The approach of GC0183 is not to cover every single space weather phenomena that could happen but focussing on those that could impact on electrical assets as opposed to potentially wider impacts on communications.

 Draft Legal Text Discussion